funderburkjim/MWlexnorm/step1a/readme.txt

   Also, since this data comes from mw.xml (and not monier.xml), the accents FOLLOW the vowel (in monier.xml accents PRECEDE the vowel).
   This is for consistency with a change in Scharf's SLP1 protocol.
+Note Sep 20, 2015
+  The format of a line of lexnorm.txt is now 4 tab-delimited fields: lnum, key1, key2, lexinfo
+  And, the lexinfo field has form of 1 or more colon-delimited fields, each of which has one of two forms: gender OR  gender#ending

 Oct 10, 2014
  Provide PHP program 'simplify_lexnorm.php' to simplify the lexnorm output to